Dynamic66/Out-Voice/README.md

 Copy text and let it be read out Immediately.
 - A Reading assistance tool for Dyslexic people
-- A warpper around system.speech
+- A wrapper around system.speech

   ![image](https://github.com/user-attachments/assets/61136e0d-e3c6-42a7-b392-8ce7b3079fac)